Best things to do in Venice

 Whilst visiting St. Mark’s Square, it is an absolute must to glimpse this iconic bridge too.

 The Vaporetto is the main form of transport in Venice – Yes you can catch a train into the main station, and yes you can walk on foot through the streets, but to truly experience Venice, you must experience it from the water!
 The Vaporetto system is highly efficient and is one of the quickest ways of traveling to the various islands of Venice.

 You can buy extended passes that allow for multiple uses so you don’t have to worry about buying a ticket each time you use one.

 During your time in Venice, try to travel on the Vaporetto’s as much as possible and enjoy the water traffic and the sights and sounds that you will encounter.

 As the tallest structure in Venice, the campanile is a towering building that stands at a colossal 98.6m high.

 The building that stands now, is actually a reconstruction as the original collapsed in 1902.
-Originally created in the 9th century, the campanile was used as a watch tower.
+Originally created in the 9th century, the campanile was used as a watchtower.

-Made of a simple red-brick design, the main shaft is quite simple, but the bell housing and pinnacle feature a myriad of arches and stonework, and the top features a golden statue of the Angel Gabriel.
+Made of a simple red-brick design, the main shaft is quite simple, but the bell housing and pinnacle feature a myriad of arches and stonework, and the top feature a golden statue of the Angel Gabriel.